Gintama477/notabl/docs/REVIEW-DATA-PROVIDERS.md

 ## What exists today

+- **`google`** (`OutscraperReviewProvider`) — see the exception explained above.
+Connected per-business via the admin dashboard's "Connect Real Google Reviews" form (`components/admin/PilotManagement.tsx` → `ConnectGoogleReviewsForm`, `app/api/admin/reviews/connect-google`), which takes a business and its Google Place ID.
+Safe to re-run to pick up new reviews since the last sync — duplicates are skipped the same way as every other source.
+Requires `OUTSCRAPER_API_KEY`.
 - **`demo`** (`DemoReviewProvider`) — the bundled synthetic dataset (`data/demo-reviews/dental-demo-reviews.json`).
 Every signup gets this same dataset today; see the demo-data banners throughout the app